toddaustin07/googlesheets/README.md

 Edge drivers cannot access the Google API, so an intermediate nodeJS app is used as a bridge.

 ### Limitations
 Using the Webrequestor Edge driver allows a very simple and accessible way to issue HTTP requests with Smartthings automations.
 However, the requests are typically pre-configured, thus using this method is somewhat limited.
-For example, you can't send variable measurement values like temperature or energy.
-There is limited flexibilty in standard SmartThings automations for 'sending' or 'setting' variable values like this without a SmartApp.
+For example, there is no way to send dynamic, variable measurement values like temperature or energy using this method.
+There is, for now, limited flexibilty in standard SmartThings automations for 'sending' or 'setting' variable values like this without a SmartApp.
 Using the Rules engine, along with the ability to create dynamic HTTP requests with Webrequestor may allow some additional options for the more technically and creatively inclined.

 ## First Setup Steps
 Create a project directory on your LAN computer.